Al Sadd SC: 1980–2000: First international success

-In the 1981–82, they won the Emir Cup and Sheikh Jassim Cup, once again under the reigns of Hassan Osman.
+In 1981–82, they won the Emir Cup and Sheikh Jassim Cup, once again under the reigns of Hassan Othman.
 During this period, Badr Bilal and Hassan Mattar, both of whom were top scorers in the league at one point, led the team to victories in both of the finals.
-Al Sadd also succeeded in setting an Emir Cup record by defeating Al-Shamal SC 16–2, the largest recorded win in the history of the tournament.
-They nearly completed a domestic triple in 1987, but lost 2–0 to Al Ahli in the Emir Cup final that year.
+Al Sadd also succeeded in setting a domestic record by defeating Al-Shamal SC 16–2, the largest recorded win in a professional football match in the country's history.
+They nearly completed a domestic triple in 1987 but lost 2–0 to Al Ahli in the Emir Cup final that year.

 They were the first team to play against English side Cheadle Town on their home grounds, Park Road Stadium, under the leadership of Jimmy Meadows in 1982.
 They were victorious by a 4–1 margin.
+In August 1985, Al Sadd shifted their headquarters to a new building equipped with modern furnishings and facilities.

 Al Sadd won their Champions League debut in 1988 (then known as Asian Club Championship), where they secured the top position in their group.
 They faced Al-Rasheed of Iraq in the final, defeating them on away goals, thus fending the Iraqis off in order to claim the title of the first Arab team to ever win the championship.
 The victorious team was largely made up locals, with the exception of Lebanese Wassef Soufi and Iranian Amir Ghalenoii, who did not participate in the final due to the Iran–Iraq War.
 In addition to winning the Asian Champions League, they won the Sheikh Jassim Cup and the league on that year.
 They were the first team to play in Iran after the Iran–Iraq War, losing 1–0 to Esteghlal in an ACC match in 1991.
 The 1990s were a lean phase for Al Sadd, regarding the league.
 They could not win even one league championship during that period.
 However, they did manage to open their account in the Heir Apparent Trophy and also won the Gulf Club Champions Cup in 1991.